Applications open: Monday, January 14, 2019

 Online applications are completed through Zoom Grants website.
 The application consists of questions regarding the efforts, goals, involvement, and advancement of your advocacy subject.

 The portfolio (to be uploaded to each individual application) is comprised of the following documents:

-- A current CV (4 page maximum) focused on service, leadership, and advocacy.
+- An abbreviated CV (no more than 4 pages) focused on service, leadership, and advocacy.

 - Please do not include your name on the CV, as we maintain a blind review process.

-- One letter of reference from community or faculty members
+- A letter of reference from the community or faculty members

 - Ask your reference to not include your name on the letter, due to the blind review process.